mmalek06/engineering_degree/readme.md

 4. Ignoring the dataset imbalance, searching for a non-tuned model able to beat the baseline
 5. Establishing which one of the so far trained models is the best one
 6. Acting on the imbalance, trying to apply techniques covered here: https://www.tensorflow.org/tutorials/structured_data/imbalanced_data
+7. After optimal Inception model found, move to Xception, again describing history, architecture
-7. After optimal Inception model found, move to EfficientNet, again describing history, architecture
+8. After optimal Inception model found, move to EfficientNet, again describing history, architecture
-8. Find a ROI detection net to find ROIs on new images.
+9. Find a ROI detection net to find ROIs on new images.
 Use it for the testing part:
    - feed it new images, let it find a ROI
    - cut out the interesting part based on ROI - it should be done with some margins
    - pass the cut-out ROI image to the EfficientNet for classification
-9. Creating an Azure-based web api that will demonstrate how the trained networks could be used
+10. Creating an Azure-based web api that will demonstrate how the trained networks could be used
-10. Hypothesizing on further model improvements:
+11. Hypothesizing on further model improvements:
    - adding another model consisting of Dense layers - one that would analyze survey responses
    - merging both models, then doing the predictions